Jan Lecjaks: Omonia

+Nea Salamis

+On 30 May 2024, Lecjaks signed a one-year contract with Cypriot club Nea Salamis.

 International career

 Lecjaks is former youth international for the Czech Republic.
 He played for the Czech Republic national under-20 football team at the 2009 FIFA U-20 World Cup in Egypt He is a member of the Czech under-21 team.
 He represented the team at the 2011 UEFA European Under-21 Football Championship.